lanceman2/Quickstream_dev/README.md

 contentious cases by using a lock-less circular buffer, where each producer and consumer module makes promises as to how they will access the circular buffer in order to guarantee consistent lock-less operation.

+quickstream provides the buffering between module filters in the flow.
+The filters may copy the input buffer and then send different data to it's outputs, or if the output buffers are or the same size as the input buffers, it may modify an input buffer and send it through to an output without copying any data were by eliminating an expensive copy operation.

+quickstream inter-filter shared buffers are circular and lock free.
+This imposes some

 quickstream is minimalistic and generic.
 It is software not designed for a particular use case.
 It is intended to introduce a software design